miya0001/vagrant-nodeapp/README.md

 Then visit [http://192.168.33.10](http://192.168.33.10).

-You should define follwoing commands in your app's packgage.json.
+If you want to use `$GIT_REPO`, you should define follwoing commands in your app's packgage.json.

 * `npm buid`
 * `npm start`